 to find exclusive travel discounts and to

 book your hotel, rental car, and guided tours.

 Doc’s Gift Store

 Even Doc’s Harley-Davidson store adjacent to the bike shop is no ordinary gift store.
 It is fashioned to resemble a 1920s motorcycle shop from ceiling to floor.
 The gift store offers gifts and a selection of motorcycle parts and items.

 When you enter the gift shop, you are greeted by Doc’s own one-of-a-kind door closure.
 Doc constructed the door closure out what else – motorcycle parts.
 When the door is opened, a flywheel rises.
 Gravity pulls the flywheel down when the door closes and rings an antique brass doorbell from the 1860s.

 The gift shop ceiling is covered with a beautiful 100-year-old antique steel ceiling from a Wisconsin building.

-At the entrance of the gift store are cast iron beams from a bank in Michigan.
+At the entrance of the gift, store are cast iron beams from a bank in Michigan.

-Located in the back of the gift shop is a special area that features workbenches that once belonged to both of Doc’s grandfathers.
+Located in the back of the gift shop is a particular area that features workbenches that once belonged to both of Doc’s grandfathers.
 And displayed on the walls are many of Doc’s original tools from when he opened his shop in 1979.